-Statistical Analysis.
-Analysis of variance (ANOVA) was used to test (using the F-test) the overall statistical significance of difference between lines for the root, meristem and cell length data.
-The analysis took account of the design structure with plates being blocks and sections on plates being plots, with any variation due to pseudo-replicates (roots within plants, or cells within plants) being separated from the biological variation.
-The standard error of the difference (SED) on the residual degrees of freedom (df) from ANOVA was used to calculate the least significant difference (LSD) at the 5% (p = 0.05) and 1% (p=0.01) levels of significance.
+Analysis of variance was used to test (using the F-test) the overall statistical significance of difference between lines for the root, meristem and cell length data.
+The analysis took account of the design structure with plates being blocks and sections on plates being plots, with any variation due to pseudoreplicates (roots within plants, or cells within plants) being separated from the biological variation.
+The standard error of the difference (SED) on the residual degrees of freedom (df) from analysis of variance (ANOVA) was used to calculate the least significant difference (LSD) at the 5% (P=0.05) and 1% (P=0.01) levels of significance.
 The LSDs were used to assign statistical significance to differences between the means of most relevant pairs of lines.
-Homogeneity of variance over the lines was checked by inspecting plots of residuals and, where required, a natural log transformation was applied with comparisons of means being made on the transformed scale (see figure legends).
-The Genstat (2009, Twelfth Edition, © VSN International Ltd, Hemel Hempstead, UK) statistical package was used for this analysis.
+Homogeneity of variance over the lines was checked by inspecting plots of residuals and, when required, a natural log transformation was applied with comparisons of means being made on the transformed scale (see figure legends).
+The GENSTAT (2009, 12th Edn; VSN International Ltd, Hemel Hempstead, UK) statistical package was used for this analysis.